 Dietary management and prevention

-Commercial dog foods
+Option 2: Over-the-counter dog foods

 A suitable home prepared diet, be it cooked or raw, can work wonders for dogs with digestive problems like pancreatitis but careful planning is crucial.
 The points above are a good place to start but to fully cover recipe formulation for pancreatitic dogs is, frankly, an article in itself which will have to go on to the to-do list for now.
 In the meantime, though, this page provides a fairly comprehensive guide on the subject.